MustafaMM/SENG/README.md

 - Part of developing the project in different iterations, following the AGILE methodology.

-Source code to implement the necessary functionalities realized for this iteration.
+Source code to implement the necessary functionalities put into effect for this iteration.